will-wenbo-work/WenboGo/README.md

 2, data deduplicate, we deduplicate data if it's already saved once.

-3, data flattener, we flatten the payload to make seach faster.
+3, data flattener, we flatten the payload to make search faster.

 4, UUID generator

 5, concurrent save in data saving, (but not read committed)

-6, localing search indexing, every field and be searched.
+6, localing search indexing, every field can be searched.

 7, request/email validation